imyanzhen/imyanzhen.github.io/index.md

 + Course Developer for ISOM 3350 (Fintech and Cryptovetures) and Co-Developer for ACCT 5801 (Blockchain Technology)
 + The Dean's Recognition of Excellent Teaching in 2019, 2020, 2021 and 2022
 + ISOM Department Search and Appointments Committee, 2019-2021
 + Ph.D.
-Qualication Exam Author for Quantitative Research in IS 2020, 2022
+Qualification Exam Author for Quantitative Research in IS 2020, 2022
 + Ph.D.
-Qualication Exam Evaluator 2019, 2021
+Qualification Exam Evaluator 2019, 2021, 2023
 + Best Associate Editor, 2022 International Conference on Information Systems (ICIS), Blockchain Track
 + Associate Editor, International Conference on Information Systems (ICIS), Blockchain, DLT, and Fintech Track,  2020, 2022
 + Associate Editor, PACIS 2023, Economics of IS Track
 + Discussant, WISE 2021
-+ Program Committee, Conference on Information Systems and Technology (CIST) 2017, 2019, 2020, 2022
++ Program Committee, Conference on Information Systems and Technology (CIST) 2017, 2019, 2020, 2022, 2023
 + Program Committee, Workshop on Information Technology and Systems (WITS) 2019
 + Reviewer, Journal of Machine Learning Research **(JMLR)**, Annals of Statistics **(AOS)**, **Biometrika**
 + Reviewer, Management Science, MIS Quarterly,  Information Systems Research